-If the governing body of a municipality determined that it was necessary for the best interests of the public to promote water resource improvement and/or access to inland lakes in a water resource improvement district, the governing body could by resolution declare its intention to create and provide for the operation of an authority within the boundaries of a water resource improvement district.
-A municipality could establish multiple authorities, but a parcel of property could not be included in more than one authority.
+If the governing body of a municipality determined that it was necessary for the best interests of the public to promote water resource improvement and/or access to lakes in а water improvement district, the governing body could by resolution declare its intention to create and provide for the operation of an authority within the boundaries of a water resource improvement district. could establish municipality multiple authorities, but a parcel of property could not be included in more than one authority.